hlindberg/misc-puppet-docs/data-in-modules.md

 The data in the module is only picked up if there is a `hiera.yaml` file that tells the system about the layout of the data.
 By default this file should be placed in the root of the module.

 The content of the hiera.yaml file is described with examples; building up from the simplest use case to more advanced. **All of the examples are based on the proposal for 3.4.
-At the end, there is a description of the 3.3 format.
+At the end of this section, there is a [description of the 3.3 format](#wiring_the_3.3_way).
 Currently you must be using the version of Puppet on the branch to run these examples.**

 #### Simplest - "Private" Hierarchy